Skip to content

 Introduction

-mp-units is a Modern C++ library that provides compile-time dimensional analysis and unit/quantity manipulation.
-The initial versions of the library were inspired by the std::chrono::duration but with each release, the interfaces diverged from the original to provide a better user experience.
+mp-units is a modern C++ library for compile‑time dimensional analysis and unit/quantity manipulation.
+The earliest versions were inspired by std::chrono::duration, but with each release the interfaces intentionally diverged to provide a better user experience.

 Info